Financial Services Fundamentals

 - Financial Services Products: a basic description of derivatives, futures and options, as well as asset-backed and mortgage backed securities and other sophisticated debt products.
 A brief introduction to payment systems.

 Scott G. Alvarez, retired General Counsel, Federal Reserve Board

 Richard Daingerfield, Member, Board of Directors, Peapack-Gladstone Bank, EVP & General Counsel of Citizens Financial Group, Inc. (retired)

-Mark Gim, Executive Vice President, Wealth Management and Treasurer, The Washington Trust Company
+Mark Gim, President and Chief Operating Officer, The Washington Trust Company